Zanana Akande: Politics

-Akande was elected for the New Democratic Party in the Toronto riding of St. Andrew—St. Patrick in the 1990 election.
+Akande was elected for the New Democratic Party in the Toronto riding of St. Andrew—St. Patrick in the 1990 Ontario election.
 Akande won the riding in a tight three-way race between incumbent Liberal Ron Kanter and Conservative candidate Nancy Jackman.
 Akande was the first black woman elected as an Ontario MPP.
 In the election, the NDP won a majority government and Akande was named Minister of Community and Social Services in Bob Rae's first cabinet on October 1, 1990.

 As minister, Akande presided over an increase in welfare benefits to Ontarians at the lowest income level.
-She raised the social assistance rate from 5% to 7% and increased the shelter allowance from 5% to 10%.
+She raised the social assistance rate by 5% to 7% and increased the shelter allowance by 5% to 10%.
 She also announced $1.1 million in funding for food banks in an apparent contradiction to NDP policy against supporting such agencies.
 She recognized that the realities of the time meant the food banks were a necessity.

 In 1991, Akande was caught in an apparent conflict of interest situation.
 In December 1990, Rae announced strict guidelines which prohibited cabinet ministers from owning rental properties which included Akande.
 However, in February 1991, Rae wrote a private memo which softened the guidelines because he felt that a sell-off of these properties during tough economic times may cause undue hardship to ministers.

 On October 10, 1991, Akande resigned as minister due to an accusation of rent-gouging in properties she owned in Toronto.
 Rae accepted her resignation saying "it would be in a sense, better for everyone, including herself, if this was the way we proceeded."
 The charges were eventually dismissed in 1993.

 On May 4, 1992, the so-called "Yonge Street riot" occurred in Toronto due to media reports surrounding a celebrated court case in the United States about the beating of Rodney King by police and the ensuing riots in Los Angeles.
 While the damage along Yonge Street was relatively minor, it was a major event for Toronto.
 In order to manage the fallout from this episode, Rae appointed Akande as his parliamentary assistant.
 One of her accomplishments was the creation of the jobsOntario Youth Program which created summer employment for youth from 1991 to 1994.

 Akande continued as a parliamentary assistant until August 31, 1994, when she resigned from the Legislature in protest against Rae's handling of the Carlton Masters controversy.
 Akande was bitter about her time in government.
 She said "a government must reflect everyone in the province.
 But this government has compromised its base.
 I can't identify with this party."
 She stated that she would never again belong to a political party.
 After resigning from the government she returned to her former job as school principal.
 A by-election for the riding was subsequently called, but was superseded by the 1995 election.